Film In Reykjavík

 Over the past few decades, an extensive film industry possessing a full range of know-how and experience has been built in Reykjavik.
 A thriving and ever-growing film and commercial scene have produced a rich pool of professionals in all areas of film-making, production, and event management.
 Reykjavík based film production companies have taken part in many large-scale film and commercial projects, combining their filmmaking professionalism with in-depth knowledge of Iceland’s unique geography and landscape.

 Reykjavík is easily accessible, perfectly situated midway between the USA and Europe.
 It’s a mere three-hour flight from London and a five-hour flight from New York and from the airport, there is only 40 minutes drive to Reykjavík.
 Flights to and from Iceland are frequent and reliable, with daily scheduled flights to all main European and US East Coast cities and more frequent flights to London, Copenhagen, and other destinations.

 Icelandic is one of the most difficult languages in the world.
 But don't worry, we all speak English!
 English is taught as a second language in Iceland and almost every Icelander speaks the language fluently.
 And more so, most Icelanders speak several other languages including Danish, German, and Spanish.
-So there is no need to bring a translator on to the set.
+So there is no need to bring a translator to the set.

 Reykjavík as a location

 Reykjavík oﬀers myriad adventures and a paradise of possibilities.
-From Reykjavík’s colorful, quaint, iron-clad houses which are a source of endless fascination, functional neighborhoods of the modernists to world award-winning contemporary architecture, many diﬀerent groups have inﬂuenced the decades shaping of the capital area into the vibrant, dynamic city it is today.
+From Reykjavík’s colourful, quaint, iron-clad houses which are a source of endless fascination, functional neighbourhoods of the modernists to world award-winning contemporary architecture, many diﬀerent groups have inﬂuenced the decades shaping of the capital area into the vibrant, dynamic city it is today.

 Kaleidoscopic townscapes, quirky street art, thriving music and festival scenes, wild nightlife, and a vibrant café culture make a city for all film occasions.
 With all the charm of a tiny village and the sophisticated buzz of a modern city, the world’s northernmost capital enjoys a truly unique blend of culture, art, nature, and folklore.

 Into to the wild in 30 minutes